Skip to content

 A well-designed taste test serves as your product's first real-world trial, but creating one requires more finesse than simply asking "Do you like this?"
 Here's how to build a survey that delivers actionable insights:

-Start with a clear framework that guides participants through a logical progression:
+Hence, start with a clear framework that guides participants through a logical progression:

 • Opening context questions: Begin with screening questions to confirm participants meet your criteria, followed by category usage questions to establish context